 Shape cream cheese mint dough into 3/4-inch balls and roll in sugar/sprinkle combination.

 Remove from refrigerator and ﬂatten gently with a fork.
+They should be slightly hard at this point.

 Other fun ways to make mints: